-Our partnership with you - a first tier, downstream or related entity (FDR) - is important to us.
-We need you to help fulfill our contracts with the U.S. Centers for Medicare & Medicaid Services (CMS).
+Our partnership with you - an FDR - is important to us.
+We need you to help fulfill our contracts with CMS.
 And you can rely on us for the teamwork and support you need.
-Together, we'll provide quality administrative and health care services for Aetna Medicare members.
+Together, we'll provide quality administrative and health care services for Aetna® Medicare members.

-Medicare plans
+Our Medicare plans include: